-Obama planned to campaign later Wednesday at Kent State University, hoping to generate the kind of enthusiasm among young voters that helped fuel his victory four years ago.
+Obama left the White House Wednesday morning to travel to campaign rallies at Bowling Green State and Kent State universities, hoping to generate the kind of enthusiasm among young voters that helped fuel his victory four years ago.
 Romney focused on major metropolitan areas of the state where large numbers of voters live.

 Buoyed by signs of an improving economy, Obama has the edge in polls in Ohio six weeks from Election Day.
 The president has led Romney in a series of recent surveys in the state, with a Washington Post poll on Tuesday showing Obama with a lead that was outside the poll's margin of error.
 A CBS/New York Times poll also showed Obama ahead here.
 Even on handling of the economy, where Romney until recently had an advantage, Obama now leads.

 Pickler reported from Washington.
-Associated Press writer Steve Peoples in Bowling Green, Ohio, contributed to this report.
+Associated Press writer Jim Kuhnhenn in Toledo, Ohio, contributed to this report.

 Copyright 2015, Deseret News Publishing Company